irmen/cx16shell/README.md

 ## Todo

+- once the unzip program fully works, can we have a version for this shell as well?
 - need more manpages written.
 - add a 'play' external command for .zsm and .zcm files (using zsmkit)
 - load .sh scripts in a ram bank instead of golden ram to avoid program corruption when script > 1KB